-Hard hats are essential pieces of personal protective equipment (PPE) in a variety of workplace situations.
+Hard hats are essential pieces of personal protective equipment (PPE) in various workplace situations.
 Many jobs (e.g., construction, logging, and electrical work) also require them.

 Head injuries can result in traumatic brain injuries and death.
 In 2012, more than 65,000 cases involving days away from work occurred due to head injuries in the workplace, according to the 2015 edition of the National Safety Council chartbook “Injury Facts.”
 That same year, 1,020 workers died from head injuries sustained on the job.
 (Safety and Health Magazine)

-This article examines the basic requirements as well as the types and classes for hard hats.
+This article examines the basic requirements, types, and classes for hard hats.
 It also includes information on proper fit, accessories, and maintenance for hard hats and discusses the purpose of bump caps.

 OSHA’s head protection regulation requires employers to provide employees with head protection in the following situations:

 - Where objects may fall from above

 - Where employees may bump heads against fixed things such as pipes or beams

 - When employees are exposed to electrical conductors

 The BLS reports that of workers who wore hard hats, 95% were required to do so by their employers.
 In addition, workers who wore them said they believed doing so was practical for their jobs.

 OSHA requires hard hats to have a hard outer shell, a lining that absorbs shock, and a headband.
 Hard hats should also include instructions explaining how to adjust their fit and when to replace them or any components (e.g., the headband).